Picovoice/porcupine/binding/android/README.md

 } catch (PorcupineException e) { }
 ```

+Alternatively, if the model files are deployed to the device with a different method, the absolute paths to the files on device can be used.

 Once you have instantiated a PorcupineManager, you can start audio capture and wake word detection by calling:

 ```java